schorschii/RemotePointer-Server/README.md

+# CRemotePointer-Server

+C port of the Java RemotePointer-Server.

 # RemotePointer-Server
 Server application for the [RemotePointer Android App](https://github.com/schorschii/RemotePointer-Android).
 With RemotePointer you can use your smartphone to control your computer's mouse and keyboard.